What is the Arizona IEP Timeline? | IEPs and Special Education

 So, let’s discuss the components of the IEP.

 We’ll start first with the goals.
 There will be goals that the student is expected to hit.
-This might be academic, behavioral, or emotional, but there are goals for the student.
-They may be short term and they may be long-term.
-It really does vary, and it depends on the student’s needs, but there are goals.
+They might be academic, behavioral, or emotional.
+They may be short-term, and they may be long-term.
+It varies and depends on the student’s needs, but there are goals.
 So, what are we all expecting of the student?

 Progress Level Monitoring of the Child’s Goals